-In addition to the PFAS Act of 2019, EPA has undertaken actions that indicate further PFAS regulation is likely forthcoming.
-For example, on October 18, 2021, EPA announced its PFAS Strategic Roadmap wherein it laid out a whole-of-agency approach to addressing PFAS.
-The roadmap sets timelines by which EPA planned to take specific actions and commits to more stringent PFAS policies.
-EPA released its one-year PFAS Roadmap Progress Report in November 2022, and simultaneously announced plans to hold virtual community engagement events in 2023.
+In addition to the PFAS Act of 2019, EPA has issued guidance and strategic planning initiatives indicating further PFAS regulation is forthcoming.
+On October 18, 2021, EPA announced its PFAS Strategic Roadmap wherein it laid out a whole-of-agency approach to addressing PFAS.
+The roadmap set timelines by which EPA planned to take specific actions and committed to more stringent PFAS policies.
+EPA released its First Annual PFAS Roadmap Progress Report in November 2022, and its Second Annual PFAS Roadmap Progress Report in December 2023.
+In August 2023, EPA finalized its National Enforcement and Compliance Initiatives for 2024-2027, which included "addressing exposure to PFAS."
+EPA advises that the initiative will seek to implement the PFAS Strategic Roadmap and "hold responsible" parties who manufactured PFAS or used it in the manufacturing process and other parties who significantly contributed to PFAS releases to the environment.
+As with other regulatory matters, enhanced EPA regulation or oversight may increase our customers' compliance costs or, depending on how EPA ultimately implements any associated rules, may increase our compliance costs and have an adverse effect on our business.

-Additionally, in an October 26, 2021 letter to the Governor of New Mexico, the EPA Administrator announced the EPA would initiate a proposed rulemaking to list four PFAS chemicals as "hazardous constituents" under RCRA.
+Beyond strategic efforts and compliance initiatives, EPA has begun to develop and finalize rules to further regulate PFAS, and additional rules are expected to be forthcoming.
+In an October 26, 2021 letter to the Governor of New Mexico, the EPA Administrator announced the EPA would initiate a proposed rulemaking to list four PFAS chemicals as

+"hazardous constituents" under RCRA.
 The Administrator also stated that EPA would amend its regulations to clarify that "emerging contaminants such as PFAS" can be addressed through the RCRA Corrective Action Program, which gives the EPA authority to require investigation and cleanup for hazardous wastes.
+EPA advised in its December 2023 Second Annual PFAS Roadmap Progress Report that it expects to propose these rules as soon as the interagency reviews are complete.
+If finalized, these rules will provide federal and state agencies with additional tools to identify and clean up PFAS contamination.

-On August 26, 2022, EPA issued a proposal to designate as CERCLA hazardous substances two of the most widely used PFAS-Perfluorooctanoic Acid, or PFOA, and Perfluorooctanesulfonic Acid, or PFOS.
+As noted above, on August 26, 2022, EPA issued a proposal to designate as CERCLA hazardous substances two of the most widely used PFAS: PFOA and PFOS.
+In April 2023, EPA issued an ANPRM asking for public input regarding potential future hazardous substance designations of PFAS under CERCLA.
+EPA advised that it plans to take final action on the PFOA/PFOS CERCLA rule in 2024.
 Listing PFAS as a CERCLA hazardous substance would potentially expand the universe of substances giving rise to cleanup liability.
-EPA has published Action Plans to potentially address the risk of PFAS contamination.